|Tim Roufs||extended search|

 They ate wild rice, maple sugar, blueberries, and everything.
 They used to live that way.
 They invited one another to have a spiritual dinner and to talk.
 They gave thanks for what they received: "We're looking forward for a better season.
 We hope that when we're traveling in these waters that the waters will help us.
 Everything nice is here for us to eat.
 We thank.
 We find more every year for our children.
 We're happy.
 The children are happy, playing along the beaches, playing in the canoes."
 And they sang and had a big powwow.
 Bells were ringing!(12)

 I watched very closely.

 That's where I began to realize my mother had a boyfriend.
 I didn't know at that time that she had a boyfriend.
-A big fellow came along and danced(8) with mother.
-He looked like a White man, but he wasn't -- he was an Indian breed.
+A big fellow came along and danced with Mother.(13) He looked like a white man, but he wasn't -- he was an Indian breed.

 His name in Indian is mays-kuu-ga-nay-aash, may-sko-gwan-nay-as, "Red-Feather, A-Flying-Feather." mesh-ko-gua-nay-ash- is "Red-Feather-Flying," "Red-Feather-Waving."
 That's what the Indians called Jack Nason.
-In English they called him Nason, Jack Nason.
+In English they called him Nason -- Jack Nason.

 Anyway, the ones giving gifts got up and got ready to dance.
 They were passing clothes to one another, as gifts.
 And then he sang.
-He sang a song.
+Jack Nason sang a song.
 He first sang the introduction, then, when he hit the second chorus, they all jumped up and danced.
 And each one danced with the ones that gave to them a present.